AMC-IITBHU/Autonomous_drone_technex/README.md

 ## Submission instruction
 - Teams have to submit youtube link of their simulation along with complete screen using some screen recorder tools.
 NOTE:- don't use inbuild recorder of Webots.
 - Youtube video must be unlisted and should have title as the team name and team leader name respectively.
 - Teams also have to submit their controller code.
 NOTE:- Avoid hardcoding.
+- Submissions will be on AMC official [webpage](https://forms.gle/4rLceiFoksNxGdtN6).